 The office wall in one of my former jobs had a cartoon with two drunks slumped in an alleyway bemoaning their fate.
 One was saying to the other, “It all started to go wrong when I realised the backups hadn’t been working…” He at least had been trying to use backups.

 However, even the best of computer systems can go wrong.
-Trusting your data to the likes of Google or Flickr is a moderately safe bet as both have pretty good records at preserving people’s data.
-Yet data disasters can and do strike highly reputable web services and when the risks of hacking and human error are thrown in, not to mention the cost of losing data for a critical few days whilst someone else sorts out restoring it, it makes sense to backup your data wherever it is.
+Data disasters can and do strike highly reputable services and when the risks of hacking and human error are thrown in, not to mention the cost of losing data for a critical few days whilst someone else sorts out restoring it, it makes sense to back up your data wherever it is.

 There’s more about the importance of backups and how to have a sensible system in Chapter 41 of 101 Ways To Win An Election.
 As that chapter starts: “You can’t stop things going wrong; you can stop them turning into disasters.”